kaaproject/kaa/doc/Customization-guide/How-to-contribute/Jira-flow/index.md

 {% include variables.md %}

 The Kaa project team uses [Atlassian Jira](https://www.atlassian.com/software/jira) for issue tracking in the development process.
-This section describes when and how you can create Jira issues at [http://jira.kaaproject.org/](http://jira.kaaproject.org/) is you decided to contribute to Kaa project.
+This section describes when and how you can create Jira issues at [http://jira.kaaproject.org/](http://jira.kaaproject.org/) if you decided to contribute to Kaa project.

 ## When to create issues